Where everything's made with love

 18. If jars do not seal, refrigerate and use within 3 weeks or so.

 Line up the jars and observe the fruits of your labor.
-We don't always have such tangible proof of productivity in the modern world.
+In the modern world, such tangible proof of productivity is rare.

 If You Loved To Be Jammin' You Might Like These Recipes